 That's when you probably started seeing all kinds of probiotic yogurt commercials on TV.

 So, how do you get dental probiotics?
-Where do you find them?
+Where can you find them?

 You can get dental probiotics in gum and lozenge form at your local health food store or on Amazon.
 Each probiotic product may contain ingredients that promote the success of beneficial bacteria that do different things.